jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-jupyterhub.rst

 Setting up JupyterHub
 =====================

-Now that we have a `Kubernetes cluster <create-k8s-cluster.html>`_ and `helm <setup-helm.html>`_ setup, we can begin setting up a JupyterHub.
+Now that we have a `Kubernetes cluster <create-k8s-cluster.html>`_ and `Helm
+<setup-helm.html>`_ setup, we can proceed by setting up the cloud deployment of
+our JupyterHub.

 Prepare configuration file
 --------------------------

-This step prepares a configuration file (config file).
-We will use the `YAML <https://en.wikipedia.org/wiki/YAML>`_ file format to specify JupyterHub's configuration.
+This step prepares a `YAML <https://en.wikipedia.org/wiki/YAML>`_ configuration file (`config.yaml`) for the generic JupyterHub deployment declared by the Helm chart.
+Helm charts contains templates for Kubernetes resources to be installed in a Kubernetes cluster.
+This config file will provide values to be used by these templates.

 It's important to save the config file in a safe place.
 The config file is needed for future changes to JupyterHub's settings.